veg/flea-pipeline/README.md

 Usage
 -----

+For now, we assume this is running on silverback.
+All the python dependencies are already installed in a virtual environment.
+Just activate it like so:

+`source /opt/talign/env/bin/activate`

 Run the whole pipeline with `env_pipeline.py <file>`.

 The `<file>` argument is a file containing a list of fasta files, and